Neural Directional Filtering with Configurable Directivity Pattern at Inference: Results and Analysis

-We trained the FiLM-JNF using the Recipe~B training strategy and compared it with a conventional parametric filter.
-The parametric filter is computed by evaluating the user-defined pattern with oracle DOA estimates.
-As shown in Table~\ref{tab: sdr_film}, Recipe~B outperforms Recipe~A and the conventional parametric filtering \cite{thiergart2014informed}.
-Let us investigate the results further.
+We trained the FiLM-JNF using Recipe~B and compared it with the parametric filter.
+As shown in Table~\ref{tab: sdr_film}, Recipe~B outperforms Recipe~A and the parametric filtering.
 Recipe~B differs from Recipe~A in two main ways.
 First, Recipe~B uses random \ac{DMA} patterns, which intuitively provide broader coverage of orders and steering directions during training.
-Second, Recipe~B involves a linear combination operation.
-To better understand the impact of the linear combination operation on the training strategy, we created a variant called Recipe~B-, which only contains random \ac{DMA} patterns without using the linear combination described in \eqref{eqn:linearCombi}.
+Second, Recipe~B involves linear combinations of DMA patterns.
+To better understand the impact of these combinations, we created a variant called Recipe~B-, which contains only one random \ac{DMA} pattern, i.e., with $C=1$ in \eqref{eqn:linearCombi}.

-We then compare Recipes B-, B, and B+ based on pattern approximation and \ac{SDR}, as shown in Figure~\ref{fig:Film_recipe_w} and Table~\ref{tab:sdr_recipe}.
-Recipe~B and Recipe~B+ successfully approximate the multi-scaled pattern in Figure~\ref{fig:Film_recipe_w}, whereas Recipe~B- performs poorly, which is also reflected in the SDR metric.
-We attribute this generalization enhancement to the linear combination operation in Recipe~B. To go beyond this, we consider an even more irregular pattern as input, as shown in Figure~\ref{fig:Film_recipe_w} (b).
-For this target irregular pattern, we observe that Recipe~B+ achieves the best pattern approximation with the highest \ac{SDR}.
-Therefore, mixing with rectangular patterns in Recipe~B+ can improve the \ac{UNDF}'s approximation of irregular shapes.
+We compare Recipes B-, B, and B+ based on pattern approximation in Figure~\ref{fig:Film_recipe_w}.
+For the multi-scaled pattern in Figure~\ref{fig:Film_recipe_w}, Recipe~B shows substantial improvement over Recipe~\mbox{B-, while} Recipe~B+ performs comparably to Recipe~B. We attribute this to the linear combination operation in Recipes B and B+, which exposes the model to a broader range of pattern variations.
+For the irregular pattern in Figure~\ref{fig:Film_recipe_w} (b), Recipe~B+ achieves the best approximation, demonstrating that rectangular pattern mixing in Recipe~B+ further enhances the approximation of irregular shapes.
+The \acp{SDR} in Table~\ref{tab:sdr_recipe} aligns with the observation in the pattern approximation.
 Furthermore, Figure~\ref{fig:Film_recipe_n} shows the estimated narrowband directivity patterns for strategy Recipe~B+, where the estimated patterns exhibit frequency invariance.